 7. Save long-term with Lifetime Health Cover

 Lifetime Health Cover (LHC) was introduced to encourage young people to purchase a private health insurance policy to ease the dependence on the public health system.
-Under the LHC, a loading charge of 2% is added to your private health insurance premium for each year after you turn 30 and aren’t a member of a private health fund.
+Under the LHC, a loading charge of 2% is added to your private health insurance premium for every year you are aged over 30 and don’t have hospital cover.

 For example, if you are 40 years old and have never taken out a private health insurance policy until now, your additional LHC loading would be an extra 20% (2% x 10 years).
-The Private Health Insurance Ombudsman states that this can only be removed once you have been covered by private health insurance over a 10-year continuous period.
+The Private Health Insurance Ombudsman states that this can only be removed once you have had hospital cover over a 10-year continuous period.

 Having an appropriate health insurance hospital policy in place could help you eliminate or minimise the effect of the LHC loading.